talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

    [RFC4381] and are applicable to both SR-MPLS and SRv6.
 ~~~~~~~~~~~

 In the context of the current document it is assumed that SRv6 is deployed within a limited domain [RFC8799] with filtering at the domain boundaries, forming a trusted domain with respect to SRv6.
-Thus, external attackers are outside of the trusted domain.
+Thus, external attackers are outside the trusted domain.
 Specifically, an attack on one domain that is invoked from within a different domain is considered an external attack in the context of the current document.

 Following the spirit of [RFC8402], the current document mandates a filtering mechanism that eliminates the threats from external attackers.
 This approach limits the scope of the attacks described in this document to within the domain (i.e., internal attackers).

 It should be noted that in some threat models the distinction between internal and external attackers depends on whether an attacker has access to a cryptographically secured (encrypted or authenticated) domain.
 Specifically, in some of these models there is a distinction between an attacker who becomes internal by having physical access, for example by plugging into an active port of a network device, and an attacker who has full access to a legitimate network node, including for example encryption keys if the network is encrypted.
 The current model does not distinguish between these two types of attackers and there is no assumption about whether the SR domain is cryptographically secured or not.
 Thus, some of the attacks that are described in the next section can be mitigated by cryptographic means, as further discussed in {{hmac}}.